shamilv/leetcode/src/main/java/amazon/README.md

 41. Maximum Length of Subarray With Posit #Solved
 42. 1438 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit #Solved #notme
 43. 907 Sum of Subarray Minimums #Solved #notme
-44. The kth Factor of n
+44. 1492 The kth Factor of n #Solved #notme
 45. 2130 Maximum Twin Sum of a Linked List #Solved #notme
 46. 1730 Shortest Path to Get Food #Solved #notme
 47. 1151.
 Minimum Swaps to Group All 1's Together #Solved #notme
-48. Minimum Cost to Connect Sticks
+48. 1167 Minimum Cost to Connect Sticks #Solved #notme
 49. 1628 Design an Expression Tree With Evaluate Function #Solved #me
 50. Kill Process
 51. Sequentially Ordinal Rank Tracker